-- 1. Fundamentals of Computer Algorithms, E. Horowitz et al., Galgotia Publications - 2.
-Introduction to Algorithms, Thomas H. Cormen, Charles E. Lieserson, Ronald L. Rivest and Clifford Stein, 4th Edition, MIT Press/McGraw-Hill
+- 1. Fundamentals of Computer Algorithms E.Horowitz et al, Galgotia Publications - 2.
+Introduction to Algorithms, 4th Edition, Thomas H.Cormen, Charles E.Lieserson, Ronald L.Rivest and Clifford Stein, MIT Press/McGraw-Hill

-- 1. Algorithm Design, Jon Kleinberg and Eva Tardos, 1st Edition, Pearson - 2.
+- 1. Algorithm Design, 1st Edition, Jon Kleinberg and EvaTardos, Pearson - 2.
 Algorithm Design: Foundations, Analysis, and Internet Examples, Second Edition, Michael T. Goodrich and Roberto Tamassia, Wiley - 3.
-Algorithms A Creative Approach, Udi Manber, 3rd Edition, Addison-Wesley, MA - 4.
+Algorithms A Creative Approach, 3rd Edition, UdiManber, Addison-Wesley, Reading, MA - 4.
 Introduction to the Design and Analysis of Algorithms, Anany Levitin, 3rd Edition, Pearson Publications

-(A19PC1CS04) DATABASE MANAGEMENT SYSTEMS
+(19PC1CS04) DATABASE MANAGEMENT SYSTEMS

-- To introduce Data Base Management concepts and to give the description of structure of Data Base systems - To understand concepts of ER model and model the data base for the given scenarios and prepare the database through normalization - To know the features of various models of data and query representations - To introduce the concepts and protocols related to transaction management and understand the concepts of data storage
+- To introduction of Data Base Management concepts and to give the description of structure of Data Base systems - To understand concepts of ER model and model the data base for the given scenarios and prepare the database through normalization - To know the features of various models of data and query representations - To introduce the concepts and protocols related to transaction management and understand the concepts of data storage

-COURSE OUTCOMES: After completion of the course, the student should be able to CO-1: Appreciate the underlying concepts of database system architecture and technologies
+COURSE OUTCOMES: After completion of the course, the student should be able to

+CO-1: Appreciate the underlying concepts of database system architecture and technologies